 trapped in an oyster, the object is coated with layers

-of a smooth, crystalline substance known as nacre to reduce
+of a smooth, cystalline substance known as nacre to

-Cultured pearls, like flowers grown in a greenhouse, are gently guided through the cultivation process.
-An irritant, most often a spherical section of a shell or tissue is deliberately inserted into an oyster, triggering its natural instinct to produce nacre.
-Since this method was perfected in the 1920s, natural pearls have become extremely rare.
-Due to economic pressures and water pollution, virtually all new pearls on the market today are cultured.
+Cultured Pearls, like flowers grown in a greenhouse, are gently guided through the cultivation process.
+An irritant, most often a spherical section of a clam shell and mantle tissue is deliberately inserted into an oyster, triggering its natural instinct to produce nacre.
+Since this method was perfected in the 1920s, natural Pearls have become extremely rare.
+Due to economic pressures and water pollution, virtually all new Pearls on the market today are cultured.